hussaino03/ToHacks/README.md

     > ***NOTE***
     > By default, this will **not** include any of your existing site packages.

-    For activating or deactivating virtual env, take [this](https://github.com/orgs/rkhall-iitkgp/teams/opensoft-2022-team/discussions/8) for reference.

 * Download all the dependencies

     ```bash